rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

         }
 ```

 In this case, inspect the [IPage interface](github.com/RolandBraunDev/StatiCSharp/blob/master/Sources/Interfaces/IPage.cs) for information about the content you can access via `page`.
-Pay attention to the fact, that all parameter interfaces inherit from [ISite](github.com/RolandBraunDev/StatiCSharp/blob/master/Sources/Interfaces/ISite.cs), so you have always access to those properties, too.
+Pay attention to the fact that all parameter interfaces inherit from [ISite](github.com/RolandBraunDev/StatiCSharp/blob/master/Sources/Interfaces/ISite.cs), so you always have access to those properties, too.
-Initiate a new `Body` object, which is a representation of your current body of the html site.
+Initiate a new `Body` object, which is a representation of your current body of the HTML site.
 Then follows the elements you want to add to the body of the page.
-You see that you can use chaining and you are able to nest the elements.
+You see that you can use chaining, and you are able to nest the elements.
 This makes your code more readable.
 Imagine: The code above is everything you need to display a page.
 `SiteHeader` and `Footer` are not basic HTML elements.
 They are custom components that can be used across all your sites.
 You can create those components with the use of other components or whatever you want.
 But you need to implement [IHtmlComponent](github.com/RolandBraunDev/StatiCSharp/blob/master/Sources/Interfaces/IHtmlComponent.cs) to work with StatiC#.
-To ensure chaining you have to return the element itself after every method you implement to customize the element.
+To ensure chaining, you have to return the element itself after every method you implement to customize the element.
 Note that the property `Website` is not initialized in the method.
-If you want access to the hole website object (this can be usefull for a navigation or sitemap) use dependency injection in your custom cunstructor, e.g. `DefaultHtmlFactory(IWebsite website)`.
+If you want access to the whole website object (this can be useful for navigation or sitemap), use dependency injection in your custom constructor, e.g., `DefaultHtmlFactory(IWebsite website)`.

-Here an example from the [integrated default theme](https://github.com/RolandBraunDev/StatiCSharp/blob/master/Sources/DefaultHtmlFactory.cs) for a custom component called Footer:
+Here is an example from the [integrated default theme](https://github.com/RolandBraunDev/StatiCSharp/blob/master/Sources/DefaultHtmlFactory.cs) for a custom component called Footer:

 ```C#
 private class Footer : IHtmlComponent